 KMail email client is the integrated part of Kontact – users personal information manager developed for KDE desktop environment.
-Besides all other standard features, it has lot more tools to offer you, worth mentioning solid integration with the Kontact component, powerful search, and filter option, PGP and S/MIME encryption – security and privacy tools, strong spam filters, secure logins and spell checking, etc.
+Besides all other standard features, it has many more tools to offer you, worth mentioning solid integration with the Kontact component, powerful search, filter option, PGP and S/MIME encryption – security and privacy tools, strong spam filters, secure logins, and spell checking, etc.

 6. Evolution Linux Email Client